Electronic Data Transfer Node: Frequently Asked Questions

-Note: If you already have a Globus Online login, you will need to perform a one-time mapping of that account to your University of Pittsburgh computing account.
+Note: If you already have a Globus Online login, you will need to perform a one-time mapping of that account to your University of Computing Account.
 Detailed instructions are available on the core.sam site referenced above.

 Who can use the Enterprise DTN?

 Pitt researchers and collaborators who are affiliated with the Center for Simulation and Modeling (SaM) can use the Enterprise DTN to move data to and from the University’s high-performance computing resources at the University Data Center.
 The Enterprise DTN is available to researchers at all Pitt campuses.
 Collaborators outside of the University of Pittsburgh may also take advantage of the Enterprise DTN as long as they have an account with SaM.

 Currently, the SaM high-performance computing cluster is the only Pitt resource to which the Enterprise DTN is connected.
 Data may be transferred from the SaM cluster to another endpoint, or from an endpoint to the SaM cluster.

 If you are interested in transferring data elsewhere, we encourage you to contact the 24/7 Help Desk at 412-624-HELP so that someone from our team can reach out to you to discuss your needs in more detail.

 Is there a cost to use the Enterprise DTN?

 No. There is no cost to use the University’s Enterprise DTN.